edouardblais/ProjectManager/README.md

 # ProjectManager
 This is a web app to help manage ongoing projects requiring a follow-up on many tasks to be done!

-It is built using JS, HTML and CSS, with the help of webpack and localStorage.
+It is built using JS, HTML and CSS, with the help of webpack, localStorage and the date-fns package.